raphaelmue/dashup/docs/specifications/cmpp/CMPP.md

 ## 1.1 Purpose

-The purpose of this document is to define the Configuration Management of the project *dashup*.
+The purpose of this document is to define the Configuration Management of the project **dashup**.

-This __Configuration Management Project Plan__ for the project **dashup** supports the following objectives:
+This __Configuration Management Project Plan__ supports the following objectives:

 - Outlines the developing and contributing process.
 - Defines the continuous integration workflow.